davinov/dataviz-course/README.md

 ## From scratch to a basic webpage
 - Find a basic HTML page template such as [http://www.sitepoint.com/a-basic-html5-template/]
 - Adapt it to your needs

+### Styling
+- Import a style framework in your project like [Bootstrap](http://getbootstrap.com/)
+  > Tip: to avoid downloading it and add it to your repo, include it from a CDN (Content Delivery Network).
+Get the code to be included from [https://www.bootstrapcdn.com/]
+  > More fun: include Font Awesome to add some icons, and/or choose a theme from Bootswatch collection to avoid the default style